-There were stories told about these times, stories full of suspense and drama, stories about relationships, relationships between man and woman, between father and son, as well as relationships among brothers.
-Yet at the same time, they were about, and continue to be about, the relationship between God and his people.
+There were stories told about these times, stories full of suspense and drama, stories about relationships, relationships between man and woman, between father and son, and among brothers.
+Yet at the same time, they were, and continue to be, about the relationship between God and his people.

 Adam and Woman

 Adam was a gardener.
 He was God's gardener.
 He worked it and took care of it.
 Adam was permitted to eat any of the fruit from the trees that grew in the garden, including the tree of life.
 He was instructed however, not to eat from the tree of knowledge which stood in the center of the garden.
 But he and the woman, his mate, ate the forbidden fruit and that seems to be when all the difficulties began.

 Noah lived during a time when the world had become corrupt.
 The earth was full of wicked and violent people.
 Noah, however, was not one of the wicked nor the violent; he was a good man in the eyes of God, and he was asked by God to build a boat - an ark, and bring onto it, pairs of all the animals of the earth, and with them, he, with his wife and sons, and with the wives of his sons, were to escape the floodwaters sent by God that were to be used to bring an end it all.